serval-uni-lu/The_dataset_of_large_case_studies_on_mutants_similarity_with_bugs/README.md

 ## Structure of the Dataset

+**Important Note:** Due to GitHub's restriction on file sizes, the dataset files are zipped to a maximum of 100 MB files each.

 The dataset is organized as follows:

 - The source code of all the 595 Defects4J bugs considered in our study is available in [projects_source_code_buggy](projects_source_code_buggy) directory.